YINI-lang/YINI-spec/README.md

 **Legend:**
 - ✅ = Yes / Fully supported
 - ❌ = Not supported
-- ➖ = Disputed, or partially or inconsistently supported
+- ➖ = Partial, debated, or implementation-dependent

 ---